SeanITB/SeanITB/README.md

 ### Thesis Degree:
 Is the whole of two different programming projects:

-My first was putting in practice the agile *Scrum* metology in a group project...
+My first one, was to put in practice the agile *Scrum* metology in a group project
 ### Robotics:
 Ay ay ya
 ### Sistems: